-Since being elected, Greg has helped sort out many issues for local people.
+Since being elected, Greg has helped sort out thousands of issues for local people.
 He uses his training as a solicitor to successfully sort out people’s problems.
 He deals with hundreds of issues each and every month through his constituency postbag.

 • Greg was the first MP to raise in the House of Commons the need for more investment to prevent future flooding.
 Since 2016 he has chaired the River Hull Advisory Board which is working to improve flood prevention across the East Riding.

 • As Chair of the River Hull Advisory Board Greg led successful efforts to remove thirteen sunken vessels from the River Hull to improve the flow of the river and reduce the risk of flooding.